Access Control

 IoT (Internet of Things)

-The Internet of Things (IoT) refers to the network of physical devices, vehicles, home appliances, and other items embedded with sensors, software, and connectivity that enables them to connect and exchange data.
-These devices are able to collect and share…
+The Internet of Things (IoT) refers to a vast network of physical objects – including devices, appliances, vehicles, and infrastructure – that are embedded with sensors, software, and connectivity features.
+These devices can gather, transmit, and sometimes act on data…

 IT Infrastructure